 By: Rayanna Anderson

-Rayanna Anderson, MBA, is the entrepreneurship coordinator and community liaison for Missouri State University’s College of Business.
-Anderson writes about issues from her 25 years of consulting with small businesses in Springfield and the state of Missouri.
-Contact her at RayannaAnderson@MissouriState.edu.
+Rayanna Anderson, MBA, is director of the Small Business Technology Development Center and the Management Development Institute at Missouri State University’s E-Factory.
+Anderson writes about issues she sees regularly in her consulting with small businesses in Springfield and the state of Missouri.
+Email: email@example.com.

-This article appeared in the August 26, 2017 edition of the News-Leader and can be accessed online here.
+This article appeared in the December 26th, 2015 edition of the Springfield News-Leader and can be accessed online here.